kmarkus/rFSM/doc/README.txt

    This is easy!
-Let's assume the state machine is is a file "subfsm.lua" and uses the strongly recommended =return rfsm.csta:new ...= syntax, it can be included as follows:
+Let's assume the state machine is is a file "subfsm.lua" and uses the strongly recommended =return rfsm.csta ...= syntax, it can be included as follows:

-  return rfsm.csta:new {
+  return rfsm.csta {

      name_of_composite_state = rfsm.load("subfsm.lua"),